 Teaware

-Ceramic, clay, or glass teaware is recommended, as these materials retain heat well and preserve the aroma of the tea.
+Ceramic, purple clay, or glass teaware is recommended, as these materials retain heat well and preserve the aroma of the tea.
 Purple clay pots are a favorite among many tea enthusiasts because they absorb the tea's fragrance and become more flavorful with use.

 Brewing Steps